-Our results indicate that Himalayan surface water stable isotope lapse rates strengthen in high-elevation regions.
-These results have important consequences for modeling water stable isotopes, particularly in the interpretation of paleoclimate and paleoelevation records, and reinforce the need for additional high-elevation sampling campaigns from areas with high relief in the Himalaya and other high mountain regions around the globe.
-Additional high-elevation sampling is necessary to further characterize the nonlinear patterns of water stable isotope lapse rates.
-Our study also indicates that the isotopic fingerprints of high-elevation samples are controlled by the relative influence of snow and glacial melt as well as regional climate processes, particularly the ISM and WWD, and as such are temporally variable on interannual time scales.
-As evidenced in the time-series data, this renders isotopic tracers valuable in tracking individual hydro-metrological events (see also Balestrini et al., 2016 in the Khumbu and van der Veen et al., 2018 in northwest India).
+Our results indicate that Himalayan surface water δ18O and δD lapse rates strengthen in high-elevation regions.
+Critically, the mixing of different source waters – glacial melt, snowmelt, and groundwater – strongly influences the isotopic composition of river water.
+These results have important consequences for modeling δ18O and δD stable isotopes, particularly in the interpretation of paleoclimate and paleoelevation records, and reinforce the need for additional high-elevation sampling campaigns from areas with high relief in the Himalaya and other high mountain regions around the globe.
+Additional high-elevation sampling is necessary to further characterize the nonlinear patterns of oxygen and hydrogen stable isotope lapse rates.
+Our study indicates that the δ18O and δD fingerprints of high-elevation river samples are controlled by the relative influence of snow and glacial melt as well as regional climate processes, particularly the ISM and WWD, and as such are temporally variable on interannual time scales.
+As evidenced in the time-series data, this renders oxygen and hydrogen isotope tracers valuable in tracking individual hydro-metrological events (see also Balestrini et al., 2016 in the Khumbu and van der Veen et al., 2018 in northwest India).
 Additional studies from other regions of the Himalaya that capture the variability in the strength of the ISM or WWD and incorporate sampling sites from snowmelt, glacial melt, groundwater, and rainfall are needed to further validate the spatiotemporal patterns described here.

-This study offers a baseline analysis from which we can predict future changes in water supply that will arise as glaciers continue to retreat and the intensity and timing of the ISM and WWD become more variable (Bolch et al., 2012; Cannon et al., 2015; Malik et al., 2016).
-In particular, our ability to identify the timing and magnitude of snowmelt pulses contributing to streamflow is essential to inform immediate water management decisions related to irrigation and hydropower as well as evaluate potential risk from natural hazards, especially flooding.
-These results contribute to a growing body of work from the Himalaya and Andes (see Hill et al., (2018)) that utilize isotopic tracers, particularly deuterium excess, to define the spatiotemporal indicators of rain, snow and glacial meltwaters, and groundwater to assess seasonal fluxes in high mountain water resources.
+By targeting low-flow periods before and after the monsoon, this study offers new insights on the utility of isotopic tracers to assess base flow from meltwaters and groundwater contributing to Himalayan Rivers.
+In small- and mid-sized catchments, such as the Barun Khola and Sabha Khola, rivers are ungauged and in-situ meteorological data are nonexistent.
+Our data highlight the timing of snowmelt events and can be used as to broadly assess potential changes in water supply that will arise from glacial retreat, seasonal and interannual variability in snowpack, and regional shifts in the intensity and timing of the ISM and WWD (Bolch et al., 2012; Cannon et al., 2015; Malik et al., 2016).
+These results contribute to a growing body of work from the Himalaya and Andes (see Hill et al., (2018)) that utilize oxygen and hydrogen stable isotope tracers, particularly deuterium excess, to define the spatiotemporal indicators of rain, snow and glacial meltwaters, and groundwater to assess seasonal fluxes in high mountain water resources.

-Data availability.
-Isotope data for samples can be found in the data repository associated with the manuscript.
+Data availability. δ18O and δD isotope data for samples can be found in the data repository associated with the manuscript.
 All remotely-sensed snow extent and rainfall data are publically available at the URLs provided in the references.

 Author contributions.
 KV, BB, and OC devised the study; KV completed all fieldwork and sample preparation; DS provided lab facilities and conducted isotope data analysis; KV was the lead author with inputs from all other co-authors.